 The Chapter Science Week Coordinator develops the Chapter's stream at Science Week and presents a program to the College Office for inclusion in the overall College Science Week Program.
-Coordinators are requested to arrange the lectures in 20, 40, or 60 minute blocks.
-This is to facilitate those delegates that wish to move between different sessions within the overall program.
+Coordinators are requested to arrange the lectures in 20, 40, or 60 minute blocks, to facilitate those delegates that wish to move between different sessions within the overall program.
 It is important that Chapters adhere to the printed program circulated to all members and delegates.

 The Chapter Science Week Coordinator organises the chairing of the Chapter's Science Week Stream.
 Coordinators must ensure that the program runs strictly to time, once again to ensure delegates are able to coordinate talks in different sessions within the program.
-The main complaint received relates to programs not being coordinated.